Are Drums Hard to Learn?

 Of course, there are several drumming topics that are complicated and challenging.
 These are much harder than your basic beats and fills.
 Some examples of challenging concepts would be polyrhythms and metric modulation.

 These topics are typically only tackled by advanced drummers who have been playing the instrument for years.
-You need to have some mastery over the fundamental aspects of drumming before taking those on.

 If you’re wanting to start playing drums because your favorite bands are Tool and Animals As Leaders, then drumming is going to be a lot harder to learn for you than it will be for people who just want to play some simple beats.